Nebukam/PCGExtendedToolkit/_sources/nodes/paths/paths-to-edges.md

 |**Settings**||
 | Fuse Distance           | This define the distance at this the points are considered to be identical.  |
 | **Graph Output Settings**           | *See {% include lk id='Working with Graphs' a='#graph-output-settings-' %}.* |

+---
+# Inputs
+## In
+Any number of point datasets assumed to be paths.

+---
+# Outputs
+## Vtx & Edges
+See {% include lk id='Working with Graphs' %}.
+*Reminder that empty inputs will be ignored & pruned*.